DeepSpace2/StyleFrame/docs/api_documentation.rst

     :end_type: (str: one of :ref:`utils.conditional_formatting_types` or any other type Excel supports) The type for the maximum bound
     :end_value: The threshold for the maximum bound
     :end_color: (str: one of :ref:`utils.colors`, hex string or color name ie `'yellow'` Excel supports) The color for the maximum bound
-    :mid_type=None: (str: one of :ref:`utils.conditional_formatting_types` or any other type Excel supports) The type for the middle bound
+    :mid_type=None: (None | str: one of :ref:`utils.conditional_formatting_types` or any other type Excel supports) The type for the middle bound
     :mid_value=None: The threshold for the middle bound
-    :mid_color=None: (str: one of :ref:`utils.colors`, hex string or color name ie `'yellow'` Excel supports) The color for the middle bound
+    :mid_color=None: (None | str: one of :ref:`utils.colors`, hex string or color name ie `'yellow'` Excel supports) The color for the middle bound
-    :columns_range=None: (list | tuple) A two-elements list or tuple of columns to which the conditional formatting will be added to.
+    :columns_range=None: (None | list | tuple) A two-elements list or tuple of columns to which the conditional formatting will be added to.
             If not provided at all the conditional formatting will be added to all columns.
             If a single element is provided then the conditional formatting will be added to the provided column.